Sighted by Default: Addressing Implicit Vision Assumptions in Real-Time VLM Assistance for BLV Users: Prototype Development: The VIA-Agent

+The \textbf{Conciseness} principle requires that the agent deliver only goal-relevant information, eliminating the verbose scene-level narration characteristic of sighted-default systems.
+Our formative study identified two manifestations of verbosity-induced failure: \textit{task drift} (the AI loses track of the user's goal amid irrelevant descriptions) and \textit{information overload} (excessive output overwhelms serial auditory processing).
+We operationalise Conciseness through two mechanisms:

-Our formative study revealed that a primary user frustration is task drift, where an AI assistant loses track of the user's primary objective during a multi-turn dialogue.
-This leads to irrelevant or misaligned guidance, which increases cognitive load, diminishes trust, and can ultimately compromise user safety.
-To ensure the agent remains persistently focused on the user's goal, thereby enhancing its practical problem-solving capability, we implemented a Goal-Persistent design, as shown in Fig.~\ref{fig:agent_core_para}, through three key mechanisms: \textbf{(1) Mandatory Goal Re-evaluation.} As the first step in its Thinking Workflow (\textit{Goal Persistence \& Rethinking}), the agent is mandated to re-evaluate and explicitly state the user's current goal before processing any new visual or textual input.
-This programmatic re-anchoring for every turn prevents the model from being sidetracked by irrelevant stimuli. \textbf{(2) Short-Term Conversational History.} The agent is configured to maintain a sliding context window of the \textbf{two} most recent user-system interaction pairs (\texttt{Number of context rounds = 2}).
-This provides sufficient immediate context for follow-up instructions while avoiding the cognitive overhead of processing an extensive, and often irrelevant, conversational history. \textbf{(3) Persistent Session Memory.} We enabled the agent's dedicated long-term memory function, setting its persistence to \textbf{one day}.
-This ensures that the agent can seamlessly resume a task and maintain long-term context even if an interaction session is interrupted, anchoring its behavior to the user's overarching need.
+\textbf{Goal-Persistent Design.} Task drift is a direct symptom of sighted-default bias: a sighted user can visually re-anchor to their goal at any moment, while a BLV user relying on serial audio cannot.
+To ensure the agent remains persistently focused on the user's goal, we implemented three architectural constraints. \textbf{(1) Mandatory Goal Re-evaluation}: as the first step in its Thinking Workflow (\textit{Goal Persistence \& Rethinking}), the agent must explicitly re-state the user's current goal before processing any new input, preventing distraction by irrelevant visual stimuli. \textbf{(2) Short-Term Conversational History}: the agent maintains a sliding context window of the two most recent interaction pairs (\texttt{Number of context rounds = 2}), providing sufficient context for follow-up instructions while preventing irrelevant history from obscuring the current goal. \textbf{(3) Persistent Session Memory}: we enabled long-term memory with a persistence of one day, ensuring the agent can resume tasks across interrupted sessions without treating each restart as a new, contextless interaction.